Originally Posted: January 29, 2017

 -

-- Ten Minutes Tamara Video Series: We invested about $10,000 in Lead Safe Mama income into a prototype video series of interviews with parents of Lead poisoned children around the world!
-(There are interviews with families in Australia, New Zealand, Canada and the United States so far.)
-We would like to find a production partner to expand this concept into a television series where we visit with and help families of Lead poisoned children.
-You can see the prototype videos here (they include a 3-part interview with Jon Fishman, drummer of the band Phish – who is also a parent of a Lead poisoned child): LINK
+- 10-Minute Tamara Video Series: We invested about $10,000 in Lead Safe Mama income into a prototype video series of interviews with parents of Lead-poisoned children around the world!
+There are interviews with families in Australia, New Zealand, Canada, and the United States so far.
+We would like to find a production partner to expand this concept into a television series where we visit with and help families of Lead-poisoned children.
+You can see the prototype videos here, including a three-part interview with Jon Fishman, drummer of the band Phish — who is also a parent of a Lead-poisoned child: LINK.

-- I Make Women Cry & Throw Out Their Shit; a book: Years ago we did a kickstarter for a book on Lead in consumer goods.
+- I Make Women Cry & Throw Out Their S#!% — a book: Years ago we did a Kickstarter for a book on Lead in consumer goods.
 We even made a prototype of the book.
-We have since collected all of the items to be featured in the book and we have tested those items and posted the test results here on the blog.
-All that is left to do to complete the book is final photography and layout and printing.
-Costs to date have been more than three times what was raised in the Kickstarter, so we are looking for a partner to help us complete the book (including photography, layout and printing.)
-The book is not designed to pay for itself (not designed to be a money-maker) – it was designed to be an advocacy tool for parents of Lead poisoned children.
+We have since collected all of the items to be featured in the book and we have tested those items and published the test results here on the website.
+All that is left to do to complete the book is the final photography, layout, and printing.
+Costs to date have been more than three times what was raised in the Kickstarter, so we are looking for a partner to help us complete the book (including photography, layout, and printing.)
+The book is not designed to pay for itself (or be a money-maker) — it was designed to be an advocacy tool for parents of Lead-poisoned children.

 Thank you for the amazing work you do!
 Before I stumbled on your Facebook page I had no idea lead was still a concern in products in the US.
 The knowledge you share opened my eyes and has helped me make much better decisions on what items are safe for us in our home.
 Much love to you and appreciation for all the sacrifices you are making to do this noble work.